MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 - Learn how to [access the asset inventory page](/azure/defender-for-cloud/asset-inventory) of Defender for Cloud.

 >[!Note]
->[Microsoft cloud security Benchmark](/security/benchmark/azure/introduction) (MCSB) includes a collection of high-impact security recommendations you can use to help secure your cloud services in a single or multi-cloud environment.
+>[Microsoft cloud security Benchmark](/security/benchmark/azure/introduction) (MCSB) includes a collection of high-impact security recommendations you can use to help secure your cloud services in a single or multicloud environment.
 Microsoft recommends using security benchmarks to help you quickly secure cloud deployments.
 Learn more about the MCSB.
 >

 ### C. Integrate Microsoft Defender for Endpoint with Defender for Cloud

 Protect your endpoints with Defender for Cloud's integrated endpoint detection and response solution, Microsoft Defender for Endpoint.
-Microsoft Defender for Endpoint protects your Windows and Linux machines whether they're hosted in Azure, on-premises, or a multi-cloud environment.
+Microsoft Defender for Endpoint protects your Windows and Linux machines whether they're hosted in Azure, on-premises, or a multicloud environment.
 Microsoft Defender for Endpoint is a holistic, cloud-delivered, endpoint security solution.
 The main features include:

 - Risk-based vulnerability management and assessment
 - Attack surface reduction